When a Picasso Was Stolen from the NGV

 Chilean painter Juan Davila painted a picture inspired by the crime, ‘Picasso Theft’, which he offered as a replacement to the NGV (this artwork was itself stolen from a small gallery in Sydney).
 And a private gallery in Adelaide curated a show of copies of the Weeping Woman, all created by local artists.

-A local artist, Mark Howson, had been present and had both discussed the incident at length, and had seemed to have surprisingly detailed knowledge of the theft.
+A local artist, Mark Howson, had been present and had both discussed the incident at length, and seemed to have surprisingly detailed knowledge of the crime.
 McCaughey duly reported this to the police, and they suggested he contact Howson casually, to try and determine what, if anything, he knew.

 McCaughey decided to approach Howson in person, and so went to his studio in the city: